ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * By subnet and IP address - You specify the IP address in the subnet.
 Then, the network interface is created and attached to the mount target.

-When the mount target is attached and the share is mounted, the VNI performs security group policy check to ensure that only authorized virtual server instances can communicate with the share.
+When the mount target is attached and the share is mounted, the VNI performs security group policy check to make sure that only authorized virtual server instances can communicate with the share.

 ![File share mount target](images/vni-fs-arch.svg "File share with a mount target"){: caption="Diagram of a file share mount target connected to a virtual network interface" caption-side="bottom"}